martynas816/sales/README.md

 - **Top products:** Classic Cars and Vintage Cars are the main revenue drivers.
 - **Top markets:** USA dominates sales, followed by Spain and France.
 - **Deal sizes:** Medium deals contribute the largest share of total revenue.

-(See the notebook for charts and detailed commentary.)

 ---